 And we know how that story ended up: Microsoft ditched the original Xbox early on and placed all bets on the Xbox 360.

-And it worked out for Microsoft.
+And it worked out for Microsoft!
 But what would have happened if they stuck it out with the original Xbox?
-The system had its flaws, but the games could have carried it through.
+The system may have had its flaws, but the games could have carried it through.

-Fortunately for us, a fair number of those original Xbox games are available to play on the gaming consoles that followed, including the Xbox 360 and the Xbox One.
-Here are the best original Xbox games still worth playing this year!
+Fortunately, a fair number of those original Xbox games are still available to play on the gaming consoles that followed, including the Xbox 360 and the Xbox One.
+Here are the best original Xbox games still worth playing!